fenago/automation-anywhere-next-level/lab2.md

 ![](./images/21.png)

-Let's close and click here and Ctrl V, just paste a remove the quotes like this.
+Let's close and click here and Ctrl + V, just paste a remove the quotes like this.

+`C:\Users\Administrator\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Accessories\Notepad.lnk`

 Let's remove the quotes.
 And now we if we run.
 So let's here after you paste here the location, click on Run.

 ![](./images/22.png)

 And after that we will see the notepad open.
 So as you can see, we successfully developed the automation to open the notepad.

 ![](./images/23.png)